This year, more than ever, we’re ALL looking for ways to Save Money on Thanksgiving.

 7. Don’t buy plastic containers to send leftovers home

 Ask guests to bring their own plastic containers to take leftovers.
-Or start saving your disposable plastics (Cool Whip, yogurt, sour cream containers) to send home with friends after the meal.
+Or start saving your disposable plastics with lids (Cool Whip, yogurt, sour cream containers) to send home with friends after the meal.
 We call this “Redneck Tupperware”.

 8. Buy frozen pies

-Frozen pies are crazy cheap this time of year, often less than half the regular price.
+Frozen pies are seriously cheap this time of year, often less than half the regular price.
 If you have room in the freezer, buy extra.
 To acknowledge all the homemade purists; yes, you can bake a better pie but not a cheaper one.
 Make your blue-ribbon pie another time when it can be the star of the show.

 9. Don’t buy what you can borrow